-CANADA HOUSING MARKET: FASTEN YOUR SEATBELTS!
+CANADA HOUSING MARKET: SPRING WARMUP?

 This report has been prepared by Scotiabank Economics as a resource for the clients of Scotiabank.
 Opinions, estimates and projections contained herein are our own as of the date hereof and are subject to change without notice.
 The information and opinions contained herein have been compiled or arrived at from sources believed reliable but no representation or warranty, express or implied, is made as to their accuracy or completeness.
 Neither Scotiabank nor any of its officers, directors, partners, employees or affiliates accepts any liability whatsoever for any direct or consequential loss arising from any use of this report or its contents.